Online Learning Koopman operator for closed-loop electrical neurostimulation in epilepsy: Koopman-MPC framework

-Model predictive control is an optimization-based control framework to minimize the control objective function in a finite prediction horizon with the control inputs and states constraints.
-For a nonlinear dynamical system, the optimization problem is typically a non-convex problem with NP-hard computational complexity.
+Model predictive control is an optimization-based control framework.
+It minimizes the objective function in a finite prediction horizon with the control inputs and states transition constraints.
+The MPC optimization for highly nonlinear dynamical systems is a nonconvex problem of NP-hardness, and we prefer to \ree{model it as the MPC convex optimization problem on linear systems with a unique solution.} The predictive capability and linearity of the approximated Koopman operator facilitate the design of the model predictive controller.

-The predictive capabilities and linearity of the Koopman operator benefit the controller design in nonlinear systems.
-Therefore, we construct a Koopman-operator based model predictive control architecture to control the nonlinear system following the desired reference signals, as shown in Fig. \ref{fig:framework}(a).
+In this study, we construct the Koopman-MPC framework to control the nonlinear dynamics of seizures following the desired reference signals (seizure-free signals), as shown in Fig. \ref{fig:framework}. \ree{The objective function is defined as follows,}

-At each time-step, the model predictive controller solves the following objective function to find a sequence of incremental inputs $\Delta u_{k}$ and only the first incremental input $\Delta u_{1}$ will be applied to the system.